AngCamp/CampbellMurphy2024/Data_Usage/DATA_DOCUMENTATION.md

 ## Probe Metadata (`session_{Session_ID}_probe_metadata.csv.gz`)

+Summarizes unit counts and identifies the probes from a session that were used.
+CA1 good unit count was used for determining if a probe should be used for creating the Global Events CSV, the unit threshold is set in the config file in the detector folder.

 | Column Name | Description | Units | Data Type | Notes |
 |-------------|-------------|-------|-----------|-------|
 | `probe_id` | Unique identifier for the probe | - | string | |